Solutions

 A practical first step should leave you with clarity.

-Even before a full build, a structured engagement should help your team understand what is realistic, what should wait and what a controlled pilot could look like.
+Even before a build, a structured engagement should clarify what is realistic, what should wait and what a controlled pilot could measure.

 01